GBujak/kanalarz/README.md

 ## Nested steps

 The library allows you to arbitrarily nest steps.
 The rollback of the parent is called **before** any of the rollbacks of the children.
-It is not recommended to have parent steps with rollbacks at all.
+Parent steps with rollbacks are not recommended.

 ## Resume replay